Creating New Clubs

 - List of 12 student members (Must include full name, student ID number, and an email address)

-- Club Training (must be done in person for all new club officers) Club President, Treasurer, and ICC Representative must complete a training with the VP of ICC.
+- Club Training Club President, Treasurer, and ICC Representative must complete a training with the VP of ICC.
 Training dates can be found on the ICC home page.
-Club Advisor MUST complete the Club Advisor Orientation PowerPoint (below) and notify the Dean of Student Activities and cc the VP of ICC upon completion.
+The Club Advisor MUST complete the Club Advisor Orientation PowerPoint (below) and notify the Dean of Student Activities and cc the VP of ICC upon completion.

 Reference the A.S. and District Financial Guidelines Overview for any questions regarding club finances, additional allocations, spending club money, and receiving reimbursements (below).